Configure Site-Specific SAML

 Username or Email: (Required) Enter the name of the attribute that stores user names or email addresses.

-Display name: (Optional but recommended) Some IdPs use separate attributes for first and last names, and others store the full name in one attribute.
+Display name: (Optional) Some IdPs use separate attributes for first and last names, and others store the full name in one attribute.
+If you're using SAML with local authentication, the display name attribute isn't synchronized with the SAML IdP.

 Select the button that corresponds to the way your IdP stores the names.
 For example, if the IdP combines first and last name in one attribute, select Display name, and then enter the attribute name.